 This Chelsea neighborhood location is the singular place for women with gynecologic cancer that has the added advantage of bringing to you all the resources of the Mount Sinai Health System, including the Icahn School of Medicine at Mount Sinai.
 In addition, we have a National Cancer Institute-designated cancer center, The Tisch Cancer Institute.
 Tisch is located at our flagship hospital, The Mount Sinai Hospital, which is recognized by U.S. News & World Report as having one of the finest cancer programs in the country.

 Our doctors are dedicated medical professionals who are constantly exploring innovations in cancer treatments.
-At Mount Sinai Chelsea, you get the finest care from Mount Sinai specialists, including:
+At the Blavatnik Center, you get the finest care from Mount Sinai specialists, including:

 - Clinical trials for our newly diagnosed and current cancer patients